m2themama/lualoadz/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:3000`
+2. Start the remote lua loader on your PS5
+3. (Optional) Scan your network to find a PS5 (For a Docker deployment, the container requires host networking)
+4. Enter your PS5's IP address and select a port - 9026 for the LUA files and 9021 for the ELF files.
-2. Use the web interface to:
+6. Use the web interface to:
    - Send LUA and ELF files in the `/payloads` directory
    - Upload and send other LUA or ELF files
    - Monitor the transfer process
-   - View detailed logs of operations
+   - View status/logs
-   - Scan for devices on your local network (For a Docker deployment, the container requires host networking)

 ## Configuration